 Complete your formwork and final grading.
 Now we are ready for rebar placement.

 All I have ever used is #3 bar and I have never had a problem with it.
 If you use #4 on everything else you do, use that.
 We install a 2-feet-by-2-feet rebar grid and make sure the rebar is placed on top of the piers, the deck supports, and the top of the pool wall.
 I realize that different parts of the country have different codes.
 You may have to adjust this to meet your local codes.
 Hopefully you get the picture.

 Fill the piers with concrete

 Finally, when you are pouring the concrete deck, fill your piers up and vibrate to ensure consolidation inside the piers.
 By using this method, the fill can settle and the concrete deck will still be structurally sound.
 The rebar will carry the weight of the concrete deck as the subgrade settles under it.
+It is essential when building the perfect pool deck.
 I have gone back to see jobs where we implemented this technique.
 You can see a void under the concrete, but the concrete deck is in great condition because the piers in conjunction with the rebar are holding it up.

-Over the years I’ve given it a lot of thought, and I believe for those of us in freeze-thaw states, the installation method I describe here is better for the concrete, because the ground can’t freeze underneath it and make it move.
+Over the years I’ve given it a lot of thought.
+I believe for those of us in freeze-thaw states, the installation method I describe here is better for the concrete.
+This is because the ground can’t freeze underneath it and make it move.
 After you use this method, the fill can literally settle underneath the deck and it will still be structurally sound.
 I pity someone who decides they don’t want a pool anymore and tries to tear out a pool deck done like this.